skatkov/miniflux-email-client/README.md

 # Miniflux Email Client
-Miniflux Cliet to send feed updates over email.
+Miniflux Client to send feed updates over email.

+It's perfect "no-cost" solution based on github/smtp for people who always forget to check RSS readers for updates, but never miss emails.

-Fork it and use it!
+Just Fork it! (c)

 ## Background
 There are plenty of "RSS-over-email" services out there - mailbrew, briefcake or tacodigest as example.
 This project aims to rebuild essential features of those services, but using git + CI + SMTP.
 In most cases, these things could be used free of charge and available with open source github/gitlab repo.